DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Experiments

 \subsection{Experimental Results}

-\subsubsection{Client Fairness}
+We conduct two sets of experiments to evaluate the proposed framework on client fairness and Byzantine robustness, followed by two illustrative examples demonstrating how to design TPM-CRS combinations for specific objectives.

+\subsubsection{\textbf{Client Fairness}}
-Client fairness in DFL aims to ensure that local models achieve similar performance across clients on their \textbf{local} test datasets.
-The precise definition of client fairness is provided in the supplementary materials.

-\textbf{Task.} All clients are trained using a softmax regression model with cross-entropy loss for $T = 3000$ learning rounds on the MNIST \cite{MNIST} and Fashion-MNIST~\cite{xiao2017fashion} datasets.
-The learning rate is fixed at 0.01, and each local training iteration uses a minibatch size of 32.
-For comparison, we implemented FedAvg \cite{mcmahan2017communication} and $q$-FFL \cite{li2019fair} under DFL settings, hereafter referred to as DFedAvg and $q$-FDFL.
+Client fairness in DFL aims to ensure comparable model performance across clients on their respective local test datasets.
+We quantify fairness using the variance of test accuracies across all $N$ clients, defined as $ \mathrm{Var} = \frac{1}{N}\sum_{k=1}^{N}\bigl(\mathrm{Acc}_{k}-\overline{\mathrm{Acc}}\bigr)^{2}$, where $\mathrm{Acc}_k$ is the local test accuracy of client $k$ and $\overline{\mathrm{Acc}}$ is the mean accuracy across clients.
+All clients train a softmax regression model with cross-entropy loss over $T = 3000$ rounds on MNIST and Fashion-MNIST, with a fixed learning rate 0.01 a minibatch size of 32.
+We compare against FedAvg \cite{mcmahan2017communication} and $q$-FFL \cite{li2019fair} adapted to the DFL setting, referred to as DFedAvg and $q$-FDFL, respectively.

-\textbf{Task-specific performance metrics.} The variance (Var) of the test accuracies across all $N$ clients is defined as

-where $\mathrm{Acc}_k$ is the test accuracy of client $k$ on its local test dataset (not global test dataset), and $\overline{\mathrm{Acc}}$ is the mean accuracy in Equation~\eqref{equ:acc}.

-\textbf{Target Performance Metric ($m_k$, TPM) and Customized Reweighting Strategy ($s(m_k, M_k)$, CRS) for client fairness.} Since this task focuses on client fairness in image classification, the accuracy of local model on local test dataset is selected as the target performance metric.
-We first derive an initial set of weights based on $\mathrm{Acc_k}$ and then adjust them using a temperature-scaled softmax reweighting strategy as \eqref{equ:combination-fairness-acc}.

-Temperature-scaled softmax is the usual softmax where you divide the logits by a temperature $\mathcal{T}>0$ before applying softmax.
-Smaller $\mathcal{T}$ makes the output distribution sharper (more confident), and larger $\mathcal{T}$ makes it softer (more uniform).
-This reweighting strategy enables clients to obtain more personalized local models when $\mathcal{T}$ set to smaller, which inherently ensures client fairness, similar to Ditto \cite{li2021ditto}.
+Since this is an image classification task, the local test accuracy serves as the TPM for client $k$.
+To promote fairness, the CRS adopts a temperature-scaled softmax reweighting strategy:

+where a smaller temperature $\mathcal{T}$ yields a sharper, more concentrated weight distribution, while a larger $\mathcal{T}$ produces a softer, more uniform one.

-\textbf{Results Analysis.} The results for the two datasets, as shown in the Table~\ref{tab:client_fairness-comparison}, indicate that under IID conditions, our method and the baselines achieve comparable fairness while keeping a higher accuracy.
-However, under non-IID conditions, our method attains the highest accuracy while exhibiting a variance that is only approximately 1\% to 50\% of that observed in the baselines depends on specific senarios.
+\textbf{Results.} As shown in Table~\ref{tab:client_fairness-comparison}, under IID conditions, \textbf{DFedReweighting} achieves fairness comparable to the baselines while maintaining higher accuracy.
+Under non-IID conditions, it attains the highest accuracy while reducing variance to approximately 1\% to 50\% of that observed in the baselines, depending on the specific scenario.

-\subsubsection{Byzantine attack Robustness}

-Byzantine attack robustness in DFL aims to eliminate the negative impact of these malicious clients in DFL systems~\cite{lamport2019byzantine}.
-The precise definition of Byzantine attack robustness is provided in the supplementary materials.
+\subsubsection{\textbf{Byzantine Attack Robustness}}